 For more on Dove Cottage, the Wordsworth Museum and its terrific gift shop, click here.

-To delve into the Wordsworths, check out William Wordsworth and the Age of English Romanticism, by Jonathan Wordsworth, Michael C. Jaye and Robert Woof; The Ballad of Dorothy Wordsworth: A Life, by Frances Wilson, and a March 22, 2009 NPR story about the book; The Immortal Evening: A Legendary Dinner with Keats, Wordsworth and Lamb, by Stanley Plumly; A Passionate Sisterhood: The Sisters, Wives and Daughters of the Lake Poets, by Kathleen Jones; “William Wordsworth at Cockermouth and Grasmere,” a chapter in The Writer’s Garden: How Gardens Inspired Our Best-Loved Authors, by Jackie Bennett; Cooking and Dining with the Wordsworths: From Dove Cottage to Rydal Mount, by Peter Brears; Reminiscences of the English Lake Poets, by Thomas de Quincey; The Lakeland Poets: In the Footsteps of William Wordsworth, Samuel Taylor Coleridge, Robert Southey and Others, edited by Andrew Pagett; Dove Cottage, in Little Journeys to the Homes of Good Men and Great, by Elbert Hubbard; Some Portraits of the Lake Poets and Their Homes, by Ashley P. Abraham; Wordsworth’s Gardens, by Carol Buchanan, with photographs by Richard Buchanan; and Delighted with Grasmere: An Idyll of the Vale, by Jane West.
+To delve into the Wordsworths, check out William Wordsworth and the Age of English Romanticism, by Jonathan Wordsworth, Michael C. Jaye and Robert Woof; The Ballad of Dorothy Wordsworth: A Life, by Frances Wilson, and a March 22, 2009 NPR story about the book; Dorothy Wordsworth’s Christmas Birthday, by Carol Ann Duffy; The Immortal Evening: A Legendary Dinner with Keats, Wordsworth and Lamb, by Stanley Plumly; A Passionate Sisterhood: The Sisters, Wives and Daughters of the Lake Poets, by Kathleen Jones; “William Wordsworth at Cockermouth and Grasmere,” a chapter in The Writer’s Garden: How Gardens Inspired Our Best-Loved Authors, by Jackie Bennett; Cooking and Dining with the Wordsworths: From Dove Cottage to Rydal Mount, by Peter Brears; Reminiscences of the English Lake Poets, by Thomas de Quincey; The Lakeland Poets: In the Footsteps of William Wordsworth, Samuel Taylor Coleridge, Robert Southey and Others, edited by Andrew Pagett; Dove Cottage, in Little Journeys to the Homes of Good Men and Great, by Elbert Hubbard; Some Portraits of the Lake Poets and Their Homes, by Ashley P. Abraham; Wordsworth’s Gardens, by Carol Buchanan, with photographs by Richard Buchanan; Delighted with Grasmere: An Idyll of the Vale, by Jane West; and Housman Country: Into the Heart of England, by Peter Parker.
 Dove Cottage is mentioned in Freud’s Couch, Scott’s Buttocks, Brontë’s Grave, Simon Goldhill’s account of his literary pilgrimages.
 And “Ghosting Grasmere: The Musealisation of Dove Cottage” is a chapter in Literary Tourism and Nineteenth-Century Culture, edited by Nicola J. Watson.